zevst/homemade_screenshotter/README.md

 dynamic bullshit is used there.

 #### Client part
+* install GoTK3 on your computer, [here](https://github.com/gotk3/gotk3/wiki) are instructions
 * open Terminal and run `cp .env.dist .env`.
 Then, fill actual values in .env file - for example
 ```
 UPLOAD_URL=https://screenshots.uploaded.here:3333/upload